A phenomenological theory of superconductor diodes: Methods

 The expression of $ Q^R $ in Eq. (\ref{eq:GL}) is obtained by substituting the above results into Eq. (\ref{eq:Q}).
 The contributions of the four terms are of the same order of magnitude (see Supplementary) and thus none of them can be neglected.
-It is also found that the discontinuity of $ Q^R $ at $ \mu=0 $ comes from $ \beta_1 $ and $ \beta_2 $, i.e. from the terms quartic in $ \Delta_q $.